How to Deal with a Cancer Diagnosis

 After my cancer diagnosis and as I was preparing for surgery, I set the goal of going to Europe.
 I didn’t know how or when that would happen, but it gave me something to look forward to.

 Three years after my surgery, I went on an unforgettable river boat tour with my husband through the Netherlands, Germany, Austria, and Hungary.
 Since then, we try to do at least one special trip a year.
-See all of my healthy travel tips.

 8. Stay active, but don’t overdo it